jafetbjarkar/agr-docker-build-recipes/Build image from local DB files (nav)/README.md

 6. Now the prod and stg dbs should appear in the sqlserver container (port 1433)

 ## In a single command
-`docker build . -t db:local && docker-compose -f docker-compose.override.yml up -d && curl 'http://localhost:5100'`
+* REMEMBER: RUN FROM `/agr-databases` docker build . -t db:local && docker-compose -f docker-compose.override.yml up -d && curl 'http://localhost:5100'

 # API connection strings if connecting to local API build
 ## appsettings.json